Flank/flank/README.md

   ## Local folder to store the test result.
 Folder is DELETED before each run to ensure only artifacts from the new run are saved.
   # local-result-dir: flank

+  ## The max time this test run can execute before it is cancelled (default: unlimited).
+  # run-timeout: 60m
 ```

 ### Android example